 - Relational: Deceit, irresponsible spending, and excessive time spend on video games can drive friends and family away.

 - Physical: Sleep disturbances, severe headaches, dry eyes, back pain, poor hygiene, and Carpel Tunnel Syndrome are often experienced by people who struggle with compulsive gaming.

 Many people are regaining control over the video game use and avoiding these challenges through counseling.

 If you are ready to meet with a mental health professional, Thriveworks Littleton has appointments available for both children and adults who may have internet gaming disorder.

-When you contact our office, know that many first-time clients see their counselor within 24 hours.
 We accept many forms of insurance.
 Evening and weekend appointments are also available, but you will not be put on a waitlist.
 Our hope is that clients receive the treatment they need—when they need it.

 We are ready to get started.
 Contact Thriveworks Littleton today.